 If your dog is getting the right type of nutrition, they are better equipped to fight off disease meaning fewer visits to the vet and better quality of life overall.
 An improved gut health ecosystem, through a better diet, can also help to break the “antibiotic cycle”.
 There are naturally occurring microbes in a dog’s gut that create a balance of good and bad bacteria.
 The good bacteria help keep the digestive system regulated and the dog in an overall healthier state.

-When a veterinarian prescribes antibiotics, this actually disrupts the balance and kills the bad AND the good bacteria – the kind that your dog needs in their gut – and this alteration can cause diarrhea conditions.
-If the diversity of microbes in the gut are kept balanced by the proper diet, this could actually be more effective in disease management than drug treatment.
-Ask any dog owner – less diarrhea is a very good thing.
+When a veterinarian prescribes antibiotics, this actually disrupts the balance and kills the bad AND the good bacteria - the kind that your dog needs in their gut - and this alteration can cause diarrhea conditions.
+If the diversity of microbes in the gut is kept balanced by the proper diet, this could actually be more effective in disease management than drug treatment.
+Ask any dog owner - less diarrhea is a very good thing.

 It may not seem as if efficient digestion and a strong immune system are closely related.
 However, they are inextricably linked and rely heavily upon the health of each other.
 The gastrointestinal system is largely responsible for the critical functions of the body’s digestive and immune systems.
 For example, if a dog is receiving poor nutrition and is unable to properly extract nutrients from that food, this will lead to low energy.
 During a compromised digestive condition, digestion requires more energy and more enzymes.
 In turn, the immune system becomes weakened due to the increased demand for digestive enzymes and yet another cycle begins.

-Think of the last time you went through a phase when you didn’t get enough sleep, worked too much and ate too much junk food.
+Think of the last time you went through a phase when you didn’t get enough sleep, worked too much, and ate too much junk food.
 This probably left you feeling run-down and more susceptible to illness.
 Then if you began eating healthier meals and getting more sleep, your energy went up and you felt much better.
-The same thing is true for our pets – proper nutrition can help your dog live a longer and healthier life with less disease and more energy.
+The same thing is true for our pets - proper nutrition can help your dog live a longer and healthier life with less disease and more energy.

 Help Your Dog Thrive

-Providing all of these amazing benefits to your dog – increased energy, stronger immunity and more – can be as easy as adding Origins to your dog’s food.
-Rogue Pet Science’s Origins Canine Supplement is a scientifically formulated whole food supplement that optimizes your dog’s gut health by providing a balance of nutrients that is species-appropriate, nutrient-rich and corrects gut pH to create the ideal digestive environment.
+Providing all of these amazing benefits to your dog - increased energy, stronger immunity, and more - can be as easy as adding Origins to your dog’s food.
+Rogue Pet Science's Origins Canine Supplement is a scientifically formulated whole food supplement that optimizes your dog’s gut health by providing a balance of nutrients that is species-appropriate, and nutrient-rich and corrects gut pH to create the ideal digestive environment.